ccoenraets/salesforce-bot-messenger/README.md

 ### Create a Facebook App

 1. Follow [these instructions](https://developers.facebook.com/docs/messenger-platform/quickstart) to create a Facebook app.
+You'll have to create a Facebook page, a Facebook application, and configure Messenger for your application.

-    - When asked for a Callback URL, enter the URL of the Heroku app you just deployed followed by /webhook.
+    - When asked for a **Callback URL**, enter the URL of the Heroku app you just deployed followed by /webhook.
 For example:
         ```
         https://myapp.herokuapp.com/webhook
         ```
-    - When asked for the Verify Token, enter the passphrase you entered when you deployed the Heoku app
-    - When the page access token is generated, login to the Heroku Dashboard, and set the Heroku PAGE_TOKEN config variable to the value of that token.
+    - When the Page Access Token is generated, login to the Heroku Dashboard, and set the Heroku **FB_PAGE_TOKEN** config variable to the value of that token (**Setting>Reveal Config Vars**)
-    - Don't forget the "Subscribe the App to the Page" step.

-        ```
-        curl -ik -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<token>"
-        ```
-    - You don't need to implement the Receive Messages step as the webhook is already implemented in the Heroku app.

-1. In Messenger, search for your bot in the search box, type Help to see what you can ask, and start chatting with your bot!
+    - When asked for the **Verify Token**, enter the value you entered for the **FB_VERIFY_TOKEN** config variable when you deployed the Heroku app.
+    - Make sure you select a page in the **Select a page to subscribe your webhook...** dropdown

+1. Visit the Facebook page you created in the previous step, and click the **Message** button.
+Type **help** in the chat bot.
+You can continue the conversation with the bot in the Messenger app on your phone or in the browser (http://messenger.com).